1.3: Physical-Chemical Foundations

 \[\begin{align*} \ce{HCl (aq) + H2O (l)} & \ce{-> H3O^{+}(aq) + Cl^{-} (aq)} \\[4pt] \ce{CH3CO2H (aq) + H2O (l) } & \ce{-> H3O^{+} (aq) + CH3CO2^{}- (aq)} \end{align*} \nonumber \]

 Assume that at t = 0, each acid is placed into water at a concentration of 0.1 M. When equilibrium is reached, essentially no HCl remains in the solution.
 In contrast, 99% of the acetic acid remains.
 Why are they so different?
-We rationalized that HCl (aq) is a much stronger acid than H3O+(aq) which itself is a much stronger acid than CH3CO2H (aq).
+We rationalized that HCl (aq) is a much stronger acid than H3O+(aq), which itself is a much stronger acid than CH3CO2H (aq).
 Why?
 Something about the structure of these acids (and the bases) makes HCl much more intrinsically unstable, much higher in energy, and hence much more reactive than the acid it forms, H3O+(aq).
 Likewise, H3O+(aq) is much more intrinsically unstable, much higher in energy, and hence more reactive than CH3CO2H (aq).
-This has nothing to do with concentration since the initial concentration of both HCl (aq) and CH3CO2H (aq) were identical.
+This has nothing to do with concentration, since the initial concentration of both HCl (aq) and CH3CO2H (aq) was identical.
 This observation is reflected in the Keq for these acids (>>1 for HCl and <<1 for acetic acid).
-This difference in intrinsic stability of reactants compared to products (which is independent of concentration) is one factor that contributes to ΔG.
+This difference in the intrinsic stability of reactants relative to products (independent of concentration) is one factor contributing to ΔG.

 The other factor is concentration.
 A 0.25 M (0.25 mol/L or 0.25 mmol/ml) solution of acetic acid does not conduct electricity, implying that very few ions of H3O+(aq) + CH3CO2- (aq) exist in the solution.
 However, a dim light becomes evident if more concentrated acetic acid is added.
-Adding more reactants seemed to drive the reaction to form more products, even though the reverse reaction is favored if one considers only the intrinsic stability of reactants and products.
+Adding more reactants appeared to drive the reaction toward more products, even though the reverse reaction is favored based on the intrinsic stability of reactants and products alone.
 Before the concentrated acid was added, the system was at equilibrium.
 Adding concentrated acid perturbed the equilibrium, which drove the reaction to form additional products.
-This is an example of Le Chatelier's Principle, which states that if a reaction at equilibrium is perturbed, the reaction will be driven in the direction that will relieve the perturbation.
-Hence:
+This is an example of Le Châtelier's Principle, which states that if a reaction at equilibrium is perturbed, the reaction will shift in the direction that counteracts the perturbation.
+Hence, if

-- if more reactant is added, the reaction shifts to form more products
+- more reactant is added, the reaction shifts to form more products

-- if heat is added to an exothermic reaction, the reaction shifts to remove the excess heat by shifting to form more reactants. (opposite for an endothermic reaction).
+- heat is added to an exothermic reaction, the reaction shifts to remove the excess heat by shifting to form more reactants. (opposite for an endothermic reaction).

 Change in Free Energy G

-Without doing a complicated derivation, these simple examples suggest that the total \(ΔG\) can be expressed as the sum of the two contributions showing the effects of the intrinsic stability (\(K_{eq}\)) and concentration:
+Without doing a complicated derivation, these simple examples suggest that the total \(ΔG\) can be expressed as the sum of the two contributions, showing the effects of the intrinsic stability (\(K_{eq}\)) and concentration:

 \begin{equation}